wuyichen24/system-design-knowledge/patterns/legacy_system_patterns/Anti_Corruption_Layer.md

 |----|-----|-----|

 ## When To Use
+Two or more domain models have different semantics, but still need to communicate.

 ## References
 - Book: [Chris R.(2018).
 Chapter 13 Refactoring to microservices, *Microservices Patterns* (pp. 428-471).
 Manning Publications](https://www.manning.com/books/microservices-patterns)